francescovitale/token_replay/README.md

 # TokenReplay
-This is a Java implementation of the conformance checking algorithm "Token Replay".
+This is a Java implementation of the token replay conformance checking algorithm.